GreenPan and GreenLife have similar-sounding names, common missions and are owned by the same parent company. So what’s the difference?

 Difference 6: Oven-Safe Temperature

 GreenPan has made oven safety a priority.
-The specific temperature rating varies depending on which GreenPan collection you choose.
+The specific temperature rating varies depending on which GreenPan collection you choose (this chart shows the oven-safe temperatures of every GreenPan collection).

 The GreenPan Paris and Valencia Pro collections are both oven-safe at temperatures of up to 600°F, and the glass lids are oven-safe up to 425°F.